 Many small businesses have to invest in alternative power supplies to help them combat load-shedding.
 This includes things like generators, power banks, or dongles and routers.
 These extra power sources can be expensive.

-With wifi going down, many businesses also have to switch to cellphone data during load-shedding.
+With Wi-Fi going down, many businesses also have to switch to cellphone data during load-shedding.
 The extra data costs can also be a major expense.
 Restaurants also often increase the amount of gas that they use during load-shedding hours.
 Again, this can increase operating costs significantly.

-Small businesses have endless challenges that they need to face each day, and load-shedding can be one of the worst. load-shedding often forces businesses to close for a large portion of the day.
+Small businesses have endless challenges that they need to face each day, and load-shedding can be one of the worst.
+Load-shedding often forces businesses to close for a large portion of the day.
 This has many repercussions, all of which result in impacted revenue and profits.

 It’s important that small businesses prepare for load-shedding as best as they can, and understand what power sources and alternatives are available to them during these dark hours.
 Investing in a power supply to combat load-shedding could ultimately save your business.
+In spite of preparing for the worst, it is also equally important to remain hopeful that the electricity crisis in South Africa is being resolved.